Here are all of the abortion debates happening this week in US courts and statehouses

 In Montana, Gov. Greg Gianforte signed a ban Tuesday on dilation and evacuation abortions, which are normally performed in the second trimester of pregnancy.

+Planned Parenthood of Montana later the same day asked a state judge to temporarily block the law, arguing it is unconstitutional.

-And it wouldn’t be the first challenge on the policy in the state.
+And it isn’t the first challenge on the policy in the state.
 A judge ruled last month that she would not block the ban preemptively, before it was signed into law.

 The state in 2021 adopted a broader ban on abortions after 20 weeks of pregnancy, but the state Supreme Court ruled that it will not enforce it pending a court challenge, leaving abortions by some means legal until viability, around the 24th week.